Last Reviewed: July 12, 2024

 ITS Security

-Cornell Hotline (Anonymous)
+Cornell University Hotline (Anonymous)

-A. Unauthorized or suspicious activity on the Weill Cornell Medicine network, including systems or applicationsAs quickly as possible, reasonable effort must be made to identify the type of data affected by the incident upon discovery and/or declaration.
+As quickly as possible, reasonable effort must be made to identify the type of data affected by the incident upon discovery and/or declaration.
 Various regulatory reporting and/or notification requirements, including deadlines, must be adhered to in accordance with applicable state, federal, or regulatory agencies.
-Such requirements include, but are not limited to, New York State Information Security Breach and Notification Act (ISBANA), Department of Health and Human Services Office of Civil Rights (HHS OCR), Office of Management and Budget Memorandum 07-16 (OMB M-07-16), and the Payment Card Industry Data Security Standard (PCI DSS), including any payment processors for Weill Cornell Medicine.
+Such requirements include, but are not limited to, New York State Information Security Breach and Notification Act (ISBANA), Department of Health and Human Services Office of Civil Rights (HHS OCR), Office of Management and Budget Memorandum 07-16 (OMB M-07-16), and the Payment Card Industry Data Security Standard (PCI DSS), including any payment processors for WCM.
 This also includes the evaluation of the state of residence for affected individuals and any applicable reporting authorities.
+For Significant Incidents, regulatory reporting requirements must be evaluated and managed in coordination with SPIRT and the Office of General Counsel.

 The SPIRT core team members include: